 Elaboration Studio: Second Year Spring

 This studio explores the rich potential of matter to inform architectural thinking and physically instantiate architectural ideas.
-It relies upon student curiosity, critical thinking, and reflection to consider how materials and systems are constructed and utilized to substantiate design intent.
-It explores methods of design that foreground material systems to address questions of architectural performance and human experience.
+We’ll rely upon curiosity, critical thinking, and reflection to consider how materials and systems are constructed and utilized to substantiate design intent.
+We’ll explore methods of design that foreground material systems to address questions of architectural performance and human experience.

 2nd Year Spring